satyajit5988/SMRestAPIAutomate/README.md

 pip install allure-pytest (For generating JSON reports - New one) pip install pytest-adapter-allure(For generating XML reports - old one)

-# Jenkins Setup -
+# Setting Up Jenkins On Local Machine -

-1) Download Java
+1) Download Java on your local machine.
-2) Download WAR file for Jenkins
+2) Download WAR file for Jenkins.
 3) Go to the WAR file location, launch command prompt and run in command prompt = java -jar jenkins.war -httpPort=9090 (By default port is 8080)

 4) Look for initialPassord in folder - C:\Users\User\.jenkins\secrets\initialAdminpassword